kli4cloud/kli4cloud.github.io/_posts/2017-12-24-Design-REST-API-part1.markdown

 * PUT replaces the resource with the new representation, PATCH makes a partial update of the resource, updating only a few resource's fields
 * PUT is idempotent and PATCH not

-## Idempotent

-A HTTP method is considered "idempotent" if the intended effect on the server of multiple identical requests with that method is the same as the effect for a single such request.
-GET, HEAD, OPTIONS, PUT and DELETE methods are idempotent.

-Idempotent methods are important because that means the request can be repeated automatically if a communication failure occurs before the client is able to read the server's response.
-For example, if a client sends a PUT request and the underlying connection is closed before any response is received, then the client can establish a new connection and retry the idempotent request.

-To be idempotent, only the actual back-end state of the server is considered, the HTTP status code returned by each request may differ:

-**i.e.** First call of a DELETE will likely return a 200, while successive ones will likely return a 410.

 ##  References

 * <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP" target="_blank">Mozilla doc</a>